bleugreen/deeprhythm/README.md

 It is normally performed with a hop length around 10-25ms (the window size varies by frequency) and 80-120 bins (covering ~50-5kHz), which results in a solid melodic representation of the given audio.

 With the HCQM (Harmonic Constant-Q Modulation), Foroughmand and Peeters creatively repurpose the CQT for rhythm detection.
 Instead of scanning a few milliseconds, they give it an 8-second window.
 Rather than the standard 81 bins covering 50 Hz to 1 kHz, it utilizes 256 bins tailored to span from 30 bpm to 286 bpm (approximately 0.5 Hz to 4.76 Hz).
 This adjustment results in a highly detailed, narrow, and low frequency window, which delineates how prevalent each potential bpm is within the track.
 For instance, in a song with a tempo of 120 bpm, this method would highlight spikes at 30, 60, 120 (predominantly), and 240 bpm.
-Each element of the song that recurs on this 8-second scale contributes to peaks in the CQT, e.g. a quarter-notea hi hat would look like a continuous 2 Hz (120 bpm) tone in the transformed data.
+Each element of the song that recurs on this 8-second scale contributes to peaks in the CQT, e.g. a quarter note hi-hat would look like a continuous 2 Hz (120 bpm) tone in the transformed data.

-Audio is batch-processed using a vectorized Harmonic Constant-Q Modulation (HCQM), drastically reducing computation time by avoiding the usual bottlenecks encountered in feature extraction.

 ## Benchmarks